 By Mike Bennighof, Ph.D.

-A while back, we issued a book called Panzer Lehr, an expansion for the Panzer Grenadier series featuring actions of the Panzer Lehr Division.
-Panzer Lehr, an outfit made up of combat-experienced demonstration troops from the German Army’s training schools, had a (probably inflated) reputation as a hard-fighting “fire brigade” formation on the Western Front in 1944, and seemed a good candidate to present in its own special color scheme.
+Panzer Grenadier: Panzer Lehr is a centerpiece of the Gold Club Free Library.
+It features actions of the Panzer Lehr Division.
+Panzer Lehr, an outfit made up of combat-experienced demonstration troops from the German Army’s training schools, had a (probably inflated) reputation as a hard-fighting “fire brigade” formation on the Western Front in 1944.

-Panzer Lehr, the book, includes 27 scenarios by Mike Perryman and a campaign game by John Stafford.
-Plus a sheet of 176 playing pieces, upgraded from the original 102 when we switched to a different source of pieces.
+Panzer Lehr, the book, includes 27 scenarios by Mike Perryman and a campaign game.
+Plus a sheet of 176 playing pieces.
 The special pieces have the Panzer Lehr divisional symbol, and the gray-green background color I originally wanted for all German Army units in Panzer Grenadier (I still think they look better than the gray eventually used).
 Here’s a look at them:

 While German panzer grenadier platoons followed a different table of organization than their brothers in the infantry, the differences aren’t enough to show up in game terms and we’ve usually used one piece to represent both types of unit.
 For the Panzer Lehr set, the panzer grenadiers are represented by the SCH (Schützen) piece, which has the same full-strength firepower but degrades slightly less after a step loss.